Metropolitan-Council/legacy-LBS-parktrail-research/CONTRIBUTING.md

     * create a new custom variable,
     * fix an issue - [please name your branch with the issue number](https://deepsource.io/blog/git-branch-naming-conventions/)
 * Commit changes related to your feature and push them to GitHub.
 You can push changes to your feature branch at any time.
+* Update the [changelog](NEWS.md) with your changes.
-* When you're ready to have your work reviewed you create a pull-request on GitHub.
+* When you're ready to have your work reviewed, create a pull-request on GitHub.
-* You can create a pull-request and request a review of work-in-progress if you want guidance on code or content.
-You _must_ request a reviewer for your pull-request to be considered.
+* If you want guidance on code or content, create a draft pull-request and request a review from a project maintainer.
+* When your pull request is ready, you _must_ request a review from one of the project maintainers.
+Pull requests without an approving review will not be accepted.
 * Make changes or respond to comments in your pull-request reviews.
 New commits pushed to your branch will update the pull-request.
 * When your pull request is approved, the reviewer will merge your branch into main and may delete your branch from GitHub.
   * To remove deleted feature branches from your local repository run `git remote prune origin`.